There are many benefits to online sports publishing.

 13.)
 Work wherever there’s WiFi.

 For you fans of Tim Ferriss’ The 4-Hour Work Week, this online publishing business lends itself well to working in different countries worldwide.
-I’m not sure if you’ll be able to figure out how to get the workload down to 240 minutes per week, but there’s little to hold you down to one location.
+I’m unsure if you’ll be able to figure out how to get the workload down to 240 minutes per week, but there’s little to hold you down to one location.

-Essentially, if I have a good Internet connection, I can do the work I need to do pretty much anywhere.
+If I have a good Internet connection, I can do the work I need to do pretty much anywhere.
 I’ve started to put this to the test but plan to do so in a much bigger way in the coming years.
 After all, shouldn’t there be more coverage of the Australian Open tennis tournament in January?

 The Biggest Advantage: Benefits of Sports Publishing

-Maybe the biggest advantage of this job for me is that it doesn’t feel like work.
+Maybe the biggest advantage of this job is that it doesn’t feel like work.
 There is less stress and more fun.
 When you can blur the lines between work and fun, I think you’re on to something.
 And that’s why I keep pursuing it.

-By Michael O’Halloran
+By Mike O’Halloran

 Extra Points